LukeHong/google-rules-of-machine-learning/README.md

 These are all important, but also incredibly hard.
 Instead, use proxies: if the user is happy, they will stay on the site longer.
 If the user is satisfied, they will visit again tomorrow.
 Insofar as well­being and company health is concerned, human judgement is required to connect any machine learned objective to the nature of the product you are selling and your business plan, so we don’t end up [here](https://www.youtube.com/watch?v=bq2_wSsDwkQ).

-#### Rule 14 - Starting with an interpretable model makes debugging easier.
+#### Rule 14 - 從一個可解釋（interpretable）的模型讓偵錯更容易 Starting with an interpretable model makes debugging easier.

-[Linear regression](https://en.wikipedia.org/wiki/Linear_regression), [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression), and [Poisson regression](https://en.wikipedia.org/wiki/Poisson_regression) are directly motivated by a probabilistic model.
+[線性回歸](https://en.wikipedia.org/wiki/Linear_regression), [邏輯回歸](https://en.wikipedia.org/wiki/Logistic_regression), and [帕松回歸](https://en.wikipedia.org/wiki/Poisson_regression) are directly motivated by a probabilistic model.
 Each prediction is interpretable as a probability or an expected value.
 This makes them easier to debug than models that use objectives (zero­one loss, various hinge losses, et cetera) that try to directly optimize classification accuracy or ranking performance.
 For example, if probabilities in training deviate from probabilities predicted in side­-by-­sides or by inspecting the production system, this deviation could reveal a problem.

 For example, in linear, logistic, or Poisson regression, **there are subsets of the data where the average predicted expectation equals the average label (1­moment calibrated, or just calibrated)<sup>3</sup>**.
 If you have a feature which is either 1 or 0 for each example, then the set of examples where that feature is 1 is calibrated.
 Also, if you have a feature that is 1 for every example, then the set of all examples is calibrated.